GT-Corp/myths-and-facts-about-programming/README.md

 ```
-- It depends
+- False

 - With compiled languages, no. With interpreted languages, possibly but the difference would be negligible.

 - Always focus on readability.
 Compare the above code with the following:

 ```